anetczuk/ros-diagram-tools/README.md

 dependencies. `rqt_dep` presents packages full tree of runtime dependencies,
 - `classifynodes` does not have equivalent,
 - `buildtime` does not have equivalent,
-- `rosverify` does not have equivalent,
 - `rosnodegraph` presents similar results to `rqt_graph`.
 Focuses more on connections between nodes and messages,
 - `rostopictree` presents similar results to `rqt_graph`.
 Presents connection graph of nodes,
 - `rosbagflow` presents similar results to `rqt_bag`.
 Emphasises communication between nodes and time relation between messages.
-Using `rqt_bag` it is hardly possible to read senders and receivers of messages.
+Using `rqt_bag` it is hardly possible to read senders and receivers of messages,
+- `rosverify` and `rosbagflow` can be used to verify certain aspects of system.
+ROS also have tool dedicated for looking for potential issues - it is `roswtf`.

 Moreover with *diagram tools* it is possible to generate and store diagram images in automated way serving for example for documentation purposes.